reservoirpy/reservoirpy/tutorials/README.md

 6. **[Interfacing with scikit-learn](6-Interfacing_with_scikit-learn.ipynb)**

 A guide to use the ScikitLearnNode, an interface to integrate any scikit-learn models to your ReservoirPy architecture, including classification models.
+It also includes an example to speed-up the optimisation of ridge parameter search with *Ridge-CV*.

 ## Getting started